 - The Kehje Sewen Ecosystem Restoration Concession (ERC) is an area of 86,450 hectares of land that we have purchased specifically to conserve as an orangutan reintroduction forest in East Kalimantan.

-- At Nyaru Menteng Rehabilitation Centre we care for just under 500 orangutans on natural islands, enclosures, Forest Schools and at our pre-release quarantine facility.
-Two years ago, a fire outbreak reached dangerously close to our main clinic centre.
-During the dry months, the water around the islands can dry up leaving our teams to focus heavily on 24-hour patrols to ensure the safety of the orangutans.
+- At Nyaru Menteng Rehabilitation Centre we care for over 300 orangutans on natural islands, in enclosures, at Forest School, and our pre-release quarantine facility.
+In 2015, a fire outbreak reached dangerously close to our main clinic centre.
+During the dry months, the water around the islands can dry up, leaving our teams to focus heavily on 24-hour patrols to ensure the safety of the orangutans.

-- At the Mawas Conservation Area we are responsible for the management and rehabilitation of a 309,000 hectares of peat forest which is home to 3,000 wild orangutans.
+- In the Mawas Conservation Area, we are responsible for the management and rehabilitation of 309,000 hectares of peat forest, which is home to 2,550 wild orangutans.
 The area was badly damaged in the 1990s through human development activities which were later abandoned, but not before huge areas of peat (including significant peat domes) were damaged and left to dry.
-Fire outbreaks here are frequent and we have developed, with the local community, fire teams to patrol, detect and extinguish fire outbreaks.
+Therefore, the area is extremely vulnerable to fire.
+To detect and extinguish outbreaks in the high-risk peat forest, we have, together with the local communities, developed fire teams to patrol the area.

-Forest and in particular peat fires can burn for weeks at a time, even smouldering underground and re-emerging, making them incredibly difficult to extinguish.
-Smouldering fires produce high levels of harmful gases, meaning that the effects of smoke inhalation for orangutans is particularly damaging, making them sick and unable to feed.
+Peat fires can burn for weeks at a time, even smouldering underground and re-emerging, making them incredibly difficult to extinguish.
+Smouldering fires produce high levels of harmful gases, meaning that the effects of smoke inhalation for orangutans are particularly damaging.
+They suffer from respiratory diseases and are unable to feed.

 On top of this, we see many other life-threatening injuries to rescued orangutans, such as burns and infected wounds as well as serious psychological and emotional issues.